BiorelaxA/BiorelaxA.github.io/content/_index.md

 title: "About"
 ---

 ### Hi there 👋 I'm Hongyu Shen.
-A undergraduate student in Harbin Institute of Technology.
+An undergraduate student in Harbin Institute of Technology.

 - 🌱 I’m currently learning nlp,ml and rust in os,right now I'm a member in an os project [os](https://github.com/li041/RocketOS) .
 - 💬 Ask me anything [here](https://github.com/BiorelaxA/BiorelaxA/issues).